BLTC-520/uccd1024-assignment1-LinkedList-UTAR/README.md

-# data-struct-uccd1024-assignment1-LinkedList-UTAR

 Helping juniors in UCCD1024!
 Presentation Tips

-1. Just run your code and show to the lectures cuz they don't even fucking care about your code...
+Just Run Your Code: When presenting your code to the instructors, simply run your code and showcase its functionality.
+Remember, they may not be overly concerned about the intricate details of your code.

-2. They care about test cases! (remember to include your test files while compile to show)
+Emphasize Test Cases: One crucial aspect the instructors care about is your test cases.
+Make sure to include your test files when compiling your code to demonstrate its robustness and accuracy.
-3. Don't explain your code line by line.
-(Important!)

-Support ME if you found helpful!
+Avoid Line-by-Line Explanation: Rather than explaining your code line by line, focus on giving an overview of its structure and key components.
+Highlight the overall design and how it meets the requirements.

+If you found this information helpful, consider supporting me!

-ETH: 0x3e448a305295efe0C974B2Ee109448660EfbDA5A
+Ethereum (ETH): 0x3e448a305295efe0C974B2Ee109448660EfbDA5A
-  Solana: BXHbNm3obMzyc96JfgRMfqLHqytFXA4g4Qu8SncyDyQ
+Solana (SOL): BXHbNm3obMzyc96JfgRMfqLHqytFXA4g4Qu8SncyDyQ